Crime Free Programs

 The Crime Free Multi-Housing Program started in 1992 in Mesa AZ, when Tim Zehring of the Mesa Police Department was tasked to design a safety program that would work in rental housing.
-The Neighborhood Watch or Block Watch programs that work so well in established housing neighborhoods was not working in rental properties because of the lack of ownership and pride on the part of some apartment renters and, in some cases, the apartment owners.
+The Neighborhood Watch or Block Watch program that worked so well in established single-family housing neighborhoods was not working in multi-family rental properties because of the lack of ownership and pride on the part of some apartment renters and in some cases, the apartment owners.

 People with criminal intent were moving into rental property to ply their trade, and in most cases this resulted in expensive repairs and constant police calls to these properties.
 Renters didn’t care, owners couldn’t maintain safe and secure apartments, and the police continued to go on repeat calls to these locations.
 The entire concept left a bad taste in everyone’s mouth.
 No matter where a person traveled, the same problems were consistent from property to property.

 Using some basic crime prevention ideas, Tim packaged a program that has had a tremendous influence on rental properties around the country and the world; hence, the Crime Free Multi-Housing Program was born.
 This multi-faceted new program had no precedent.
 For the first time, a coalition of police, property managers, and residents of rental properties worked together to keep crime out of rental properties.
 AND IT WORKS!